JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-24-black-point-to-musha-cay.md

 Once we rounded the corner the waves pretty much ceased to exist; it should be much nicer for sleeping tonight.
 Jules counted over fifty boats spread across the crowded anchorage.
 It was packed compared to a few days ago.
 Rather than be stuck on the boat for another monotonous day, we opted to go for a walk through town.
 My parents wanted to show Jules and I a blowhole on the eastern side of the island.
 A geologic one, not the one on top of a whale.

-Coastal blowholes are formed when the rocky shoreline is eroded to form a sea cave.
-This often occurs along fault lines and is the byproduct of a lava tube hidden within the eroding rocks.
-In the case of the Bahamas, blow holes result from erosion forming a subterranean sea cave.
+Coastal blowholes are formed when the rocky shoreline is eroded to form a subterranean sea cave.
 The caves turn vertically toward the surface and expose themselves over time creating a way for water to escape.
 Depending on the tide, size of the waves, and dimensions of the cave the amount of water expelled can fluctuate widely.

 ![blowhole-diagram](/images/blowhole-diagram.png)

 *A diagram of a geologic [blowhole](https://en.wikipedia.org/wiki/Blowhole_%28geology%29){:target="_blank"}*

 We lowered the skiff and headed into town.
 After dumping another bag of trash, we headed to inquire about more bread as our first loaf was nearly gone.
-My dad raved about this woman’s baking skills all the way from Florida; and I can now confirm, it’s killer bread!
+My dad raved about this woman’s baking skills all the way from Florida and I can now confirm, it’s killer bread!
 She told us that she hadn't made any coconut cinnamon raisin today, but to stop by tomorrow morning.

 Next the four of us strolled through town to the northeastern part of the island looking for the blowhole.
 There wasn't much signage so we ended up passing it and had to back-track slightly.
 Unfortunately, we arrived at the site around low tide so it wasn't much of a geyser.
 The waves along the coast were still quite large and occasionally one of them would roll in just right to send a light mist blowing out of the hole.

-![j-c-cliff](/images/j-c-cliff.jpg)

-*We had a great view from up there*

 The feature was nestled toward the back of a narrow cut with a tall outcrop of rocks on one side.
 Jules and I climbed up to get a better view of the coast.
-What the blowhole lacked in spraying the shoreline more than made up for; the waves detonated against the sharp rocks generating a spectacle of fine mist.
+What the blowhole lacked in spectacle the shoreline more than made up for; the waves detonated against the sharp rocks spraying water against the coast.
 She and I carefully climbed back down and joined my parents around the blowhole.

+![j-c-cliff](/images/j-c-cliff.jpg)

+*We had a great view from up there*

-The area surrounding it was sadly covered in trash deposited by the geyser, I guess that’s better than in the ocean.
+The area surrounding it was covered in trash deposited by the geyser, I guess that’s better than in the ocean.
 We searched through some of the debris and managed to find some pieces of sea glass.
 It’s really just a fancy term for glass that has been left in the water and weathered by the tumbling action until it is smooth.
 Jules picked up a few new pieces for her crown project and then we headed back to town to check out the grocery stores.

 ![jules-collecting](/images/jules-collecting.jpg)

 *The project queen hard at work*

 Black Point is a very quiet little town.
-The entire way to the blowhole and back we were passed by two cars, and we were walking on the main road.
+Only two cars passed us on the way to the blowhole and back, and we were walking on the main road.
 When we got into town, two of the three grocery stores were closed at 2:30 in the afternoon on a Wednesday.
 We did manage to snag a couple of bell peppers from the one that was open though.

-Finally we headed back out to the Altitude Adjustment and after some deliberation chose to skip happy hour at Lorraine's Bar.
-Instead Jules and my mom frankensteined together some Piña Coladas with our ingredients on the boat.
+Finally we headed back out to the *Altitude Adjustment* and, after some deliberation, chose to skip happy hour at Lorraine's Bar.
+Instead Jules and my mom frankensteined together some piña coladas with our ingredients on the boat.
 While they made cocktails, my dad was troubleshooting the push-to-start button on our skiff engine.

 It has been very inconsistent lately and only works about half the time.
 He thought that changing the oil may help, but apparently not.
 After poking around “under the hood” and a few google searches we think it may be a solenoid issue.
 The bad news is that solenoids are electrical and we have no replacement, the good news is that the engine pulls-to-start pretty easily.
 Fingers crossed it stays that way.

 Later, while cooking dinner we had a visit from a huge black witch moth.
-These moths are considered an omen of death and misfortune in many cultures; while some parts of the Bahamas call them “money bats” and believe they can bring good luck.
+These moths are considered an omen of death and misfortune in many cultures although some parts of the Bahamas call them “money bats” and believe they can bring good luck.
 The one that visited us was a male, which is generally smaller than the females, and we thought he was awesome.
 He hung out for a little while, I’m assuming because of our lights, before disappearing into the night.

 ![big-moth](/images/big-moth.jpg)